KeyAuth-Archive/KeyAuth-REDEEM-Bot-2/README.md

-# KeyAuth Redeem Bot via Modals
+# KeyAuth Redeem Bot

-This is a discord bot that utilizes requests to register a new user via there license
+This is a **discord** bot that uses KeyAuth api to activate a users license